Back

-Managing Windows Endpoints With Intune Autopilot
+Managing Windows Endpoints with Intune in Windows Autopilot

 The latter starts by simplifying device provisioning and offering the ability to give new devices to end-users as the need arises without having to build or maintain a custom operating system image.
 On the other hand, Intune manages policies, profiles, and security settings, making managing Windows endpoints relatively more straightforward.

-What Is Windows Intune Autopilot?
+What Is Windows Autopilot?

 Windows Autopilot includes a set of technologies leveraged by IT professionals to set up and pre-configure new devices for productive use.
 This desktop provisioning tool native to Windows 10 helps the IT team automate all new devices with preset configurations.
 Additionally, it allows IT professionals to apply profiles to PCs so that new users can have full access from their first login.